sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/sourcegraph_cloud.md

 Search contexts help you search the code you care about on Sourcegraph cloud.
 A search context represents a set of repositories on Sourcegraph cloud that will be targeted by search queries by default.

-Sourcegraph Cloud supports two search contexts:
+Sourcegraph cloud supports two search contexts:

 - Your personal context, `context:@username`, which automatically includes [all repositories you add to Sourcegraph](../how-to/adding_repositories_to_cloud.md).
 - The global context, `context:global`, which includes all repositories on Sourcegraph cloud.